LukeChannings/Vibe/modules/UI/Widget/TreeList/README.md

 If appendTo is specified and is an HTMLElement then the TreeList will be appended to that element.
 By default the TreeList is appended to document.body.

+###option.setAttributes###

+If setAttributes is specified and is either an object or an array then each attribute specified will be set on for each item in the TreeList.

+Attributes can either be an array of two-element arrays, where arr[0] is the key and arr[1] is the value, or an object where the property is the key and the property value is the attribute value.

 ###option.customClass###

 If customClass is specified and is a string then the string will be appended to the class attribute of the generated TreeList.

-###option.setAttributes###
+###option.wrapItemsIn###

+The wrapItemsIn property allows a tag to be specified that each item will be wrapped in.
+The property will consist of an array with two properties: the start tag and the end tag.
+The start tag can use whatever attributes are needed using HTML notation.

+Example:

+	{
+		'wrapItemsIn' : ['<span class="someClass">','</span>']
+	}

-If setAttributes is specified and is either an object or an array then each attribute specified will be set on each __item__ within the TreeList.
+If the wrapItemsIn property is not an array of two elements it will be ignored.

-Attributes can either be an array of two-element arrays, where arr[0] is the key and arr[1] is the value, or an object where the property is the key and the property value is the attribute value.

 ##Events:##